CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

     Congratulations, you've created your first Git repository and made your first commit to that repository!

+#### Step 3: Learning to Work with Remote Git Repositories

+So far, you've been working with a local repository that only exists on the developer workstation we've provided you for this lab.
+At the end of this lab, the lab environment will be destroyed and you will lose all of your work.
+Working with remote repositories allows you to store your project on a server for easy retrieval from any location.
+GitHub is a hosted service in the Cloud, but organizations might choose to install GitGub Enterprise on-premise.
+The process is the same regardless of which hosted solution you use.

-7. Let's create a remote repository on GitHub and push your local repository to the server.
+1. If you created a GitHub account, let's create a remote repository on GitHub and push your local repository to the server.
+If you did not create a GitHub account, then you may skip this step.

     First, navigate to [Github](https://github.com/) `https://github.com/` and ensure you've logged in with the account you created earlier.